umany-global/store-client-js/readme.md

     purchase: {
         id: 'somePurchaseid', // umany ID of the purchase ( when available )
         source: {
-            id: 'somePurchaseSourceId', // source ID of the purchase ( when no umany ID is available, for example when called from the store website )
+            id: 'somePurchaseSourceId', // source ID of the purchase ( when no umany ID is available, for example when called from the purchase website )
         },
     },
 }).then( () => {